rajrishav1/rajrishav1/README.md

 ## 👋 About Me

-A data-driven problem solver with a Master’s in Business Analytics from Arizona State University (W.P.
-Carey School of Business).
-With over 3 years of experience in retail analytics and operations, I specialize in transforming raw data into clear, actionable insights that drive measurable business impact.
+A data-driven problem solver With over 3 years of experience in retail analytics and operations, I specialize in transforming raw data into clear, actionable insights that drive measurable business impact.

 I’ve worked on everything from optimizing inventory and predicting churn to building sentiment-based recommendation systems using NLP.
 My toolkit includes SQL, Python, Tableau, Power BI, and cloud platforms like Databricks and AWS Sagemaker.